 adb logcat -c // clear //

-While using the above command you can clear all existing logs on your Android phone or tablet, you can save the logcat data on your PC with the following command.
+Clear all existing logs on your Android phone or tablet.
+To save the logcat data on your PC, use the following command.

 adb logcat -d > [path_to_file] //